pdjr-signalk/signalk-notification-injector/README.md

 ## System requirements

-__signalk-notification-injector__ has no special system requirements that must be met prior to installation.
+__signalk-notification-injector__ requires that the node environment includes the 'ws' module.

 ## Installation

 Download and install __signalk-notification-injector__ using the _Appstore_